-The recipe submission section "Gochitan" on Glico's membership community portal "with Glico" shares delicious recipes with nutritional balance that can be made in a short period of time.
-During Food Loss Reduction Month, we solicit recipes based on the theme of using leftover ingredients and receive many submitted recipes from members.
+The section "Recipe Club" on Glico's membership community portal "with Glico" offers contents featuring recipes for food items that can be easily made using Glico products.
+Members can use keywords such as "#nofire" and "#foodlossmeasure" to search for their preferred recipes from among the many available.
+During Food Loss Reduction Month in October 2022, we held a campaign soliciting recipes based on the theme of using leftover ingredients and received many submitted recipe ideas from members.
 These recipes can be assessed at any time through the website, providing opportunities to continuously practice food loss reduction.